Providence (American TV series): Home media

 The Providence Collection, a collection of 12 episodes from the show, was released on DVD in 2004 by Lions Gate Home Entertainment (under license by NBC Entertainment).
-The four discs contained the following episodes: "Pilot", "Home Again", "Tying the Not", "The Letter", "Don't Go Changin'", "The Thanksgiving Story", "Falling", "Best Man", "Act Naturally", "A New Beginning", "Eye of the Storm", "The Eleventh Hour".
+The four discs contained the following episodes: "Pilot", "Home Again", "Tying the Not", "The Letter", "Don't Go Changin'", "The Thanksgiving Story", "Falling", "Best Man", "Act Naturally", "A New Beginning", "Eye of the Storm" and "The Eleventh Hour".

 The release contained several bonus features, including an introduction by creator John Masius, commentaries by Melina Kanakaredes, Paula Cale, Mike Farrell, Michael Fresco, Seth Peterson, Concetta Tomei, Monica Wyatt, and creator John Masius on selected episodes.
 A gag reel with outtakes and bloopers, and a retrospective documentary featuring new interviews with the cast, creators, and special guests.

 Reruns were shown on Fox Family Channel, Lifetime, Lifetime Real Women, and in local syndication on weekends during the 2003-04 season.
-Currently, the show is run on syndication on Start TV.
-Seasons 1 to 2 were available to stream on Amazon Prime Video.
+Seasons 1 and 2 were available to stream on Amazon Prime Video.

+International rights to the series were handled by Metro-Goldwyn-Mayer, but has since then been acquired by FilmRise 27 years after the show's original premiere, on January 1, 2026, and is currently the series' new rights holder.
+North American rights to the series are always handled by NBC Universal.